 - The Procera crown – Procera is a milled ceramic on the inside with a more traditional porcelain baked onto the outside.
 The advantage of Procera is its exceptional strength.
 However, the milled ceramic core is opaque white, so many cosmetic dentists feel that it isn’t as natural-looking as the more translucent materials.
 An advantage of Procera is that it doesn’t have to be bonded to the tooth but can be cemented with ordinary crown and bridge cement, a technique familiar to all dentists.

 - The CEREC crown – CEREC is are also milled from a block of very hard ceramic material.
 What’s unique about CEREC is that the crown is milled by a computer in the dentist’s office rather than in a separate dental laboratory.
 Thus, the dentist doesn’t have to send out for it to be made—it can be made on the spot.
 So, no second appointment is required, and no wearing of a temporary crown between appointments.
-CEREC is milled from a block of ceramic that is a single color, so it is generally not considered esthetic enough for a front tooth.
+CEREC is milled from a block of ceramic that is a stock color, so it is generally not considered esthetic enough for a front tooth.
 A tooth will have areas of A few exceptional dentists who are artists, however, are able to custom stain CEREC for front teeth so that they are truly beautiful.
 Some even make CEREC veneers that can be placed the same day.
 To be precise, CEREC is actually a technique and not a material.
 There are several companies that make ceramic materials for use in CEREC machines.

 - The e.max crown – e.max has become a very popular type of crown with cosmetic dentists, and I have a couple of them in my mouth.
 It is made out of lithium disilicate, an extremely strong ceramic.
-It can be cast, similar to the Empress crown, or it can be milled in a CEREC machine.
-In highly aesthetic situations, the crown is first cast or milled, and then the front part is ground away and re-built with porcelain using techniques similar to the way traditional feldspathic crowns are built up and fired.
+It is first milled out of a block of lithium disilicate.
+Then, the front part is ground away and re-built with porcelain using techniques similar to the way traditional feldspathic crowns are built up and fired.